rlabbe/Kalman-and-Bayesian-Filters-in-Python/README.md

 I wrote this book to address all of those needs.
 This is not the book for you if you program avionics for Boeing or design radars for Ratheon.
 Go get a degree at Georgia Tech, UW, or the like, because you'll need it.
 This book is for the hobbiest, the curious, and the working engineer that needs to filter or smooth data.

 This book is interactive.
 While you can read it online as static content, I urge you to use it as intended.
-It is written using IPython Notebook, which allows me to combine text, python, and python output in one place.
+It is written using IPython Notebook, which allows me to combine text, Python, and Python output in one place.
 Every plot, every piece of data in this book is generated from Python that is available to you right inside the notebook.
 Want to double the value of a parameter?
 Click on the Python cell, change the parameter's value, and click 'Run'.
 A new plot or printed output will appear in the book.

 This book has exercises, but it also has the answers.
 I trust you.
 If you just need an answer, go ahead and read the answer.
 If you want to internalize this knowledge, try to implement the exercise before you read the answer.